Vitamin D and respiratory tract infections

 Associations have been shown between vitamin D levels and several respiratory tract infections suggesting that vitamin D deficiency may predispose to infection.
 Outbreaks of respiratory infections occur predominantly during months associated with lower exposure to the sun.
-The Institute of Medicine concluded in a 2011 report that the existing data were "not consistently supportive of a causal role" for vitamin D in reducing the risk of infection.
-Other studies suggest that vitamin D supplementation can provide a protective role in reducing the incidence or severity of respiratory infections.
+While Institute of Medicine concluded in a 2011 report that the existing data were "not consistently supportive of a causal role" for vitamin D in reducing the risk of infection, other reviews suggest that vitamin D supplementation can provide a protective role in reducing the incidence or severity of respiratory infections.

-Vitamin D deficiency has long been associated with tuberculosis.
-Beneficial effects in COPD have also been shown.
+Beneficial effects of supplemental vitamin D for patients with COPD have also been shown.

 Ultraviolet radiation and vitamin D

-An inverse association between exposure to the sun and upper respiratory tract infections was first proposed in 1926 by Smiley, who theorized that seasonality of infection was caused by “disordered vitamine metabolism in the human...directly due to a lack of solar radiation during the dark months of winter.”
+An inverse association between exposure to the sun and upper respiratory tract infections was first proposed in 1926 by Smiley, who theorized that seasonality of infection was caused by "disordered vitamine metabolism in the human...directly due to a lack of solar radiation during the dark months of winter."
 Studies of Dutch and Russian subjects have also indicated a correlation of ultraviolet light exposure and relative absence of infection.
 However, the seasonality of infections such as influenza may also be explicable by other factors.
 For example, low absolute humidity favours the survival of the influenza virus.
 A review by authors from the University of Maryland School of Pharmacy suggested that while low-dose vitamin D supplementation was unlikely to be harmful, "sensible sun exposure" was "an inexpensive and enjoyable way" to ensure healthy levels of vitamin D.